We talk about using email

 - On the Content tab, add your copy and a call-to-action for the button.
 Don’t forget to preview the mobile version of your widget too and modify the text on it if needed.

-- Save the widget by clicking OK and activate it in the dashboard.
+- Save the widget by clicking Save & close and activate it in the dashboard.

 How to capture emails with a floating bar more efficiently